henare/CiviCRM-eWay-recurring-payment-processor/README.md

 The Recurring API version has a bunch of hardcoded values that you need to set and a mailbox to set up to process receipts.

-The Token API version's cron script does not process generic recurring payments (it assumes monthly recurring) currently and it also has a few hardcoded values that need setting.
+The Token API version's cron script has a few hardcoded values that need setting.